JulianNicholls/Raspberry-Pi-Misc/README.md

 Read a Light Dependent Resistor using the RC charge time of a capacitor.
 See comments inside for details.

+### servo

+Drive a servo connected to pin 25 using software PWM.
+I don't think it's very practical, but that may be more to do with the low quality servo I'm using.
+The software PCM is wavering betwqeen about 47Hz and 51Hz whereas the servo really wants a steady 50Hz.

 ----
 ## python/gpiozero